Service dogs are always very welcome on board our flights.

-Emotional support or psychiatric service dogs are accepted on all our flights (with the exception of connecting flights through the UK).
+Emotional support or psychiatric service dogs are accepted on direct flights to/from the U.S. only.
 The emotional support dog must accompany a passenger requiring this assistance, and current documentation (no older than one year from the date of passenger's scheduled initial flight) supporting the need for this assistance must be presented at check-in and accompany the animal when travelling.

 The documentation must be on the letterhead of a licenced mental health professional (e.g. psychiatrist, psychologist, licensed clinical social worker, including a medical doctor specifically treating the passenger's mental or emotional disability) and must state the following: